hurbios/gomoku/README.md

 ## About Python and Poetry version
 - Used python version is set in Poetry to be ~3.12 because pygame does not support newer versions.
 Coverage would require Python 3.10+ but this app has not been tested with other than version 3.12 so limiting the version to 3.12)
-- The poetry version needs to be >=2.0.0 because the project is using new pyproject.toml style.
-More information about the change [here](https://python-poetry.org/blog/announcing-poetry-2.0.0/#supporting-the-project-section-in-pyprojecttoml-pep-621).
+- The poetry version when running this app needs to be >=2.0.0 because the project is using new pyproject.toml style.
+More information about the poetry project.toml style change [here](https://python-poetry.org/blog/announcing-poetry-2.0.0/#supporting-the-project-section-in-pyprojecttoml-pep-621).